International Space Station Overview

 The International Space Station has a mass of over a million pounds (440 000 kg).
 It measures more than 108 metres (356 feet) across and almost the same distance in length (almost 90 metres or 290 feet) with a large area of solar panels to provide electrical power to the six laboratories on board.

-A total of 161 spacewalks have been conducted in support of space station assembly totaling more than 1,015 hours.
+More than 160 spacewalks have been conducted in support of space station assembly totaling more than 1,015 hours.
 One of these walks was completed by Colonel Chris Hadfield, CSA Astronaut.
-Colonel Hadfield is on the ISS from November, 2012 until May 2013 and will serve as Commander during that time.
-Commander Chris Hadfield and Flight Engineers Tom Marshburn, Roman Romanenko, Chris Cassidy, Pavel Vinogradov and Alexander Misurkin will serve as the Expedition 35 crew aboard the International Space Station.
+Colonel Hadfield was on the ISS from November, 2012 until May 2013 and served as Commander during that time.

 Photos by: NASA

 (There is an excellent introduction to the ISS on the Canadian Space Agency website - students can watch the ISS formed and then see parts of the ISS using the magnifier.
 Also on the site is a video of the current view of the ISS. )

 The station is in an orbit with an altitude of 250 statute miles (400 km), allowing the station to be reached by the launch vehicles of all the international partners to deliver crews and supplies.
 The orbit also provides excellent Earth observations with coverage of 85 percent of the globe and over flight of 95 percent of the population.